-Although the tag line to this website says “One family’s attempts to live in a more planet-friendly way” it’s a bit out of date now.
+The tag line to this website says “One family’s attempts to live in a more planet-friendly way”.
+In literal terms, it’s a bit out of date now.
 The family has grown up and moved on.
-So Quinta do Vale is basically me, Wendy Howard, plus an extended ‘family’ of all the wonderful people who’ve come to visit, volunteer and help out here.
+But as the work here at Quinta do Vale has evolved and deepened, I am leaving it unchanged in recognition of the extended ‘family’ of all the wonderful people who’ve come to visit, volunteer, attend courses and workshops and otherwise participate here.

 There was no chance, with land prices and ownership patterns being as they are in the UK, that I could afford to do any of this there.
 So I came here instead.